Points of Pride

 - Our undergraduate Landscape Architecture (10th), Interior Design (15th) and Architecture (22nd) programs are ranked in the top 25 nationally by DesignIntelligence.
 Our graduate Landscape Architecture program is ranked 22nd.

-- For 2019-2020, our Landscape Architecture and Interior Design programs are 7th and our Architecture program is 10th “Most Hired From” by professional design firms, according to DesignIntelligence.
+- For 2019-2020 (the most recent rankings available), our Landscape Architecture and Interior Design programs are 7th and our Architecture program is 10th “Most Hired From” by professional design firms, according to DesignIntelligence.

 - Planetizen ranks our Community and Regional Planning graduate program 4th in the US among programs that do not grant a PhD in planning.